About Virginia Seafood

 - Based on the College of William and Mary, Virginia Institute of Marine Science research, forty-five counties and cities in Virginia have substantial economic dependency on the seafood industry.

-- According to Virginia Department of Agriculture and Consumer Service’s statistics, Virginia seafood exports totaled $47.3million in 2017 to 20 countries.
-The top countries where Virginia seafood is exported are France, Canada, Hong Kong, China, Jpan, Netherlands, United Kingdom, India, Bangladesh, and Lithuania.
+- According to Virginia Department of Agriculture and Consumer Service’s statistics, Virginia seafood exports totaled $40.57 million in 2019 to 20 countries.
+The top countries where Virginia seafood is exported are France, Canada, New Zealand, Hong Kong, Indonesia, Taiwan, Japan, United Kingdom, China and Germany.
 The total industry provided approximately 11,000 full and part-time jobs for Virginians.

 - Watermen and processors in Virginia work under economic conditions, environmental conditions and regulations that provide sustainable seafood for current customers and for future generations in the business.
 State and federal law set standards and regulations to ensure sustainable use and equitable distribution of the resource.
 The Potomac River Fisheries Commission, Mid-Atlantic Fishery Management Council, the Atlantic States Marine Fisheries Commission and the Virginia Marine Resources Commission all manage our fisheries.